-DIFFERENTIAL DIAGNOSIS OF HYPONATREMIA OTHER THAN SIADH
+DIFFERENTIAL DIAGNOSIS OF HYPONATEMIA OTHER THAN SIADH

-- Sodium chloride depletion, low dietary sodium intake regularly is accompanied by hypovolemia, low urine sodium, elevated serum uric acid and serum urea. - Anterior-lobe pituitary gland insufficiency often is accompanied with signs and symptoms, and respective laboratory findings indicating hormone deficiencies such as hypothyroidism, hypocortisolism or hypogonadism.
-In addition, bitemporal hemianopsia and hyperprolactinemia are found in cases of anterior-lobe pituitary tumors as a cause of anterior-lobe pituitary gland insufficiency. - Adrenal-gland insufficiency including iatrogenic mineralocorticoid-receptor antagonism (spironolactone/eplerenone) regularly is accompanied by hyperkalemia and hypovolemia. - Thiazide diuretics can induce hyponatremia by an AVP-dependent mechanism and by a thiazide-induced increase of water permeability in the medullary collecting duct.
-Loop diuretics can induce hyponatremia by AVP activation, if hypovolemia is reached. - Severe hypothyroidism regularly is accompanied by dilutional hyponatremia due to a reduced free-water clearance. - Chronic kidney disease: In salt losing nephropathy, a condition that occurs in advanced kidney failure with a GFR below 15 ml/min, hyponatremia is paralleled by hypovolemia.
-This is a feature classically seen in forms of interstitial kidney disease.
-On the other hand, many patients with near end-stage renale failure of divers causes show increased Na excretion to balance body sodium content, but, due to (continuous) reduction in urine production, a diluted urine cannot be achieved, leading to hyponatremia.
+Sodium chloride depletion, low dietary sodium intake regularly is accompanied by hypovolemia, low urine sodium, elevated serum uric acid and serum urea.

+- often is accompanied with signs and symptoms, and respective laboratory findings indicating hormone deficiencies such as hypothyroidism, hypocortisolism or hypogonadism.
+In addition, bitemporal hemianopsia and hyperprolactinemia are found in cases of anterior-lobe pituitary tumors as a cause of anterior-lobe pituitary gland insufficiency. - Adrenal-gland insufficiency including iatrogenic mineralocorticoid-receptor antagonism (spironolactone/eplerenone) regularly is accompanied by hyperkalemia and hypovolemia. - Thiazide diuretics can induce hyponatremia by an AVP-dependent mechanism and by a thiazideinduced increase of water permeability in the medullary collecting duct. - Severe hypothyroidism regularly is accompanied by dilutional hyponatremia due to a reduced free-water clearance. - nephropathy, a condition that occurs in advanced kidney failure with a GFR below 15 ml/min, hyponatremia is paralleled by hypovolemia.
+This is a feature classically seen in interstitial kidney disease.
+On the other hand, many patients with near end-stage renal failure show increased Na excretion to balance body sodium content, but, due to (continuous) reduction in urine production, a diluted urine cannot be achieved, leading to hyponatremia.

-- Acute kidney (transplant) failure without signs of uremia, a water-excretion dysfunction may lead to dilutional hyponatremia. - Hyperglycemia or poor diabetes mellitus control may lead to a so-called translational hyponatremia due to intra- to extracellular water shift and consequent plasma sodium dilution (see above). - Cerebral sodium wasting is an important differential diagnosis to SIADH occurring in cases of aneurysmal subarachnoidal hemorrhage and in other intracranial pathologies.
-Cerebral sodium wasting still is not completely characterized and most likely involves a putative central nervous system-derived factor and/or a sudden decrease of renal sympathetic nerve activity favoring a urinary loss of sodium chloride.
-Cerebral-sodium wasting associated urinary sodium-chloride loss improves after successful neurosurgical care of the initial intracranial disease condition and may require temporary high amounts of sodium chloride replacement. - Overdose of antidiuretic-hormone analogs in cases of known central diabetes insipidus.
-If the primary physician is unaware of the underlying medical condition, SIADH may be suspected based in laboratory results mentioned above.
-Patient history including medication list clarifies this case.
+- Acute kidney (transplant) failure without signs of uremia, a water-excretion dysfunction may lead to dilutional hyponatremia. - Hyperglycemia or poor diabetes mellitus control may lead to a so-called translational hyponatremia due to intra- to extracellular water shift and consequent plasma sodium dilution (see above). - diagnosis to SIADH occurring in cases of aneurysmal subarachnoidal hemorrhage and in other intracranial pathologies.
+Cerebral salt wasting still is not completely characterized and most likely involves a putative central nervous system-derived factor and/or a sudden decrease of renal sympathetic nerve activity favoring a urinary loss of sodium chloride.
+Cerebral-salt wasting associated urinary sodium-chloride loss improves after successful neurosurgical care of the initial intracranial disease condition and may require temporary high amounts of sodium chloride replacement. - Overdose of antidiuretic-hormone analogs in cases of known central diabetes insipidus.
+If the primary physician is unaware of the underlying medical condition, SIADH may be suspected based on laboratory results described above.
+Patient history including the medication list clarifies the diagnosis.